 In partnership with SJE Arts

-Late sixteenth-century musicians and poets spent much time attemtping to re-make contemporary culture in the image of the Ancients: the intellectual-sounding chitarrone was one of the more unlikely fruits of this movement.
-But with its long second neck and eccentric tuning it soon acquired a reputation for comedy.
+Late sixteenth-century musicians and poets spent much time attemtping to re-make contemporary culture in the image of the Ancients.
+The intellectual-sounding chitarrone was one of the more unlikely fruits of this movement.
 Player-composers explored experimental harmonies and flowing tunes underpinned by its deep bass strings.
 Today’s composers are taking the instrument into new imaginative terrain, exploring its twin identities.
-This programme features the UK première of Nico Muhly’s Berceuse, written for Liz Kenny in November 2018.
+This programme features Berceuse - a new commission by Nico Muhly written for Liz Kenny in November 2018.

-Alessandro Piccinini: Toccata Cromatica; Partiti variate sopra la Folia; Ciaconna
+Alessandro Piccinini: Toccata Cromatica; Partite variate sopra la Folia; Ciaccona

 Hieronymus Kapsberger: Toccata; Passacaglia; Capona; Canario; Colascione

 James MacMillan: Motet from Since It Was the Day of Preparation

 Nico Muhly: Berceuse with seven variations [UK première]